720p vs 1080p: When Is It Time To Upgrade Your TV?

 But even if your TV is the right size and viewing distance away, you might not need to upgrade.

-On the flip side, 1080p resolution is the current standard for most streaming services, and Blu-ray movies.
-Although you can also get some 4K content from most streaming services, and a handful of 4K UHD Blu-ray discs.
+Although you can also get some 4K content from most streaming services and a handful of 4K UHD Blu-ray discs.
 But comparing 4K to 1080p is a whole other conversation.

-There is little difference in resolution quality between 720p and 1080p when the screen is smaller than 50 inches.
 The smaller screen size compensates for the fewer pixels in 720p.
 The differences are harder to see farther than 2m away from a 50-inch TV screen.

-Sometimes you may even notice a 720p screen seeming “better” than a 1080p screen; the reason is usually related to the bandwidth.
-The simplest explanation for this is that the 720p needs to be less compressed on the monitor since it has fewer pixels than the 1080p resolution.
+The simplest explanation is that the 720p needs to be less compressed on the monitor since it has fewer pixels than the 1080p resolution.

 How Much Are 720p And 1080p Display TVs?